jpbarto/serverless-chaos-lab/docs/lab_3_chaos_experiment.md

     ]
     ```

+    > **Note**: You may need to adjust the `date` commands here on some platforms.
+Please see the FAQ in the main README file.

 1. Evaluate the steady state

     You now have the beginnings of your experiment.
 Execute Chaos Toolkit with your definition and watch its output as it assesses the steady state of your application.